Saudha255/Saudha255/README.md

           Welcome to Saudha Ibrahim's GitHub Profile! 👋

 Hello there!
-I'm Saudha Ibrahim, a beginner in Python programming currently enrolled in the course "From Office Wizards to Python Programming".
+I'm Saudha Ibrahim, a beginner in Python programming.

+I am currently enrolled in the course "From Office Wizards to Python Programming" from @BanoQabil which is an educational inititiative from Al-Khidmat foundation.
 I'm passionate about learning and honing my skills in Python.

 🌱 **About Me:**
 I'm eager to collaborate on Python projects that challenge me and provide opportunities to further polish my programming skills.
 I believe in continuous learning and growth, and I'm excited to contribute to meaningful projects.